Garmin Venu 3 vs Amazfit T-Rex 3

 Who should buy each?

-Choose the Garmin Venu 3 if: you want a vibrant display for workouts, need to make calls from your wrist, or prefer a sleek design.
+Choose the Garmin Venu 3 if: you want a premium display for everyday use, need to take calls on the go, or appreciate advanced health tracking features.
 (1.66 oz weight, 8 GB storage)

 Conclusion